aferriss/p5Fbo/README.md

 returns the p5.Texture that the framebuffer is rendering into.

+### `p5Fbo.copyTo(dstFbo)`

+Copies contents of one fbo to another.
+Example: `fboA.copyTo(fboB);`.

 ## Limitations

-1. There is an issue with p5 where you can't pass textures to shaders directly.
-I've [submitted a PR to fix this](https://github.com/processing/p5.js/pull/5517), but in the meantime, **you will need to use the pre-built p5.js library in this repo**.
+1. Many changes that enable p5Fbo to work properly were only added recently, and aren't included in any p5 releases yet.
+You will need to use the custom built p5.js or p5.min.js libraries in this repo, or build p5 yourself from source.

 2. The rendering format is set to RGBA Unsigned Byte.
 It should be possible to do float textures, but I haven't looked into it yet.

-3. Some things might be funky if you call scale or translate, I need to do more testing.
+3. I haven't tested if this works with custom cameras yet.

 ## Todo list

-- [ ] Get float textures working
+- [ ] Check that custom cameras work
-- [ ] Test performance
+- [ ] Float textures (partially implemented, but depends on some changes to p5)

 ## Credits